harrison4anewbe/Gesture-Synthesizer/README.md

 # Gesture-Synthesizer
 This project aims to create a simple gesture synthesizer that generates gestures based on input text.
+Demo video located in ./demo.mp4

 We design our workflow into two parts.
 1. Input text process: We utilize large-language-pretrained-model to process the input text, understanding the inner emotions.
 Specifically, the system will classify the user input into several emotion categories for further processing.